Frewacom/pywalfox/README.md

 Run `pywalfox update` in your terminal to trigger an update of the browser theme.
 This allows you to update the browser theme without having to press "Fetch Pywal colors" in the add-on GUI.
 The command can be used to integrate Pywalfox into e.g. system theming scripts.

-> **If Pywalfox has been installed for both Firefox and Thunderbird and the two are running at the same time, currently only one of them will update when issuing `pywalfox update` in the terminal, see [#38](https://github.com/Frewacom/pywalfox/issues/38).**

 ### Customization
 Pywalfox comes with extensive customization options.